SaxbyMod/SabyModEnums/README.md

 |Name|Effect|
 |-|-|
-CustomDamDefinition|If set to a valid card ID, will override the definition of the Dams the card will spawn with the Dam Bearer sigil.
-CustomFactoryConduitDefinition|If set to a valid card ID, will override the definition of the L33pbots the card will spawn with the Factory Conduit sigil.
-CustomRabbitHoleDefinition|If set to a valid card ID, will override the definition of the Rabbits the card will spawn with the Rabbit Hole sigil.
-CustomAntSpawnerDefinition|If set to a valid card ID, will override the definition of the Ant the card will spawn with the Ant Spawner sigil.
-CustomSquirrelShedderDefinition|If set to a valid card ID, will override the definition of the Squirrels the card will spawn with the Squirrel Shedder sigil.
-CustomSkeletonCrewDefinition|If set to a valid card ID, will override the definition of the Skeletons the card will spawn with the Skeleton Crew sigil.
-CustomBeesWithinDefinition|If set to a valid card ID, will override the definition of the Bees the card will spawn with the Bees Within sigil.
-CustomBellDefinition|If set to a valid card ID, will override the definition of the Chimes the card will spawn with the Bellist sigil.
-ClawedLeftClawOverride|If set to a valid card ID, will override the definition of the left claw the card will spawn with the Clawed sigil.
-ClawedRightClawOverride|If set to a valid card ID, will override the definition of the right claw the card will spawn with the Clawed sigil.
-CustomTransformerTransformation|If set to a valid card ID, will determine what the card transforms into with the custom Transformer sigil.
-TwisterTransformation|If set to a valid card ID, will determine what the card transforms into with the Twister sigil.
-GutSpewerGutOverride|If set to a valid card ID, will override the definition of the Guts the card will spawn with the Gut Spewer sigil.
-ExplodingCorpseGutOverride|If set to a valid card ID, will override the definition of the Guts the card will spawn with the Exploding Corpse sigil.
-OrganThiefGutOverride|If set to a valid card ID, will override the definition of the Guts the card will spawn with the Organ Thief sigil.
-ParthenogenesisOverride|If set to a valid card ID, will override the definition of the Clone Grub the card will leave begind with the Parthenogenesis sigil.
-FatalFlankOverride|If set to a valid card ID, will override the definition of the Unnatural Creatures the card will leave begind with the Fatal Flank sigil.
-OverrideSigilShedderDefinition|If set to a valid card ID, will override the definition of the Unnatural Creatures the card will give with the Sigil Shedder ability.
-HarbingerLeaveBehind|If set to a valid card ID, the bearer will leave that card behind in it's old space when it moves via the Harbinger Sigil.
-TramplerLeaveBehind|If set to a valid card ID, the bearer will leave that card behind in it's old space when it moves via the Trampler Sigil.
-FlightyLeaveBehind|If set to a valid card ID, the bearer will leave that card behind in it's old space when it moves via the Flighty Sigil.
-ErraticLeaveBehind|If set to a valid card ID, the bearer will leave that card behind in it's old space when it moves via the Erratic Sigil.
-PhantasmicLeaveBehind|If set to a valid card ID, the bearer will leave that card behind in it's old space when it moves via the Phantasmic Sigil.
-CustomDoomedDuration|If set to a number, and the card has the Doomed sigil, it will wait for that number of turns before perishing, rather than perishing immediately.
-CustomSoakCounter|If set to a number, determines how many times the card must be struck before the Soak sigil triggers.
-PreventBones|If set to any value, the card will not grant bones when it perishes.
-BannedFromCampfire|If set to any value, the card will not appear as an option to be buffed at campfires.
-BannedFromCampfireDamage|If set to any value, the card will not appear as an option to be buffed specifically at Damage campfires.
-BannedFromCampfireHealth|If set to any value, the card will not appear as an option to be buffed specifically at Health campfires.
-BannedSigilTransferVictim|If set to any value, the card will not appear as an option to be sacrificed at the Sacrifice Stones.
-BannedSigilTransferTarget|If set to any value, the card will not appear as an option to be given sigils at the Sacrifice Stones.
-BannedFromBoneLord|If set to any value, the card will not appear as an option to be sacrificed at the Bone Lord Node.
-CustomGiftBearerSpawnsRare|If set to any value, the card will give rare cards with the custom Gift Bearer sigil.
-PreventPlay|If set to any value, the card will be unable to be played during combat.
-AllStrikesDoubled|If set to any value, the card will strike all spaces which it would normally strike an additional time when attacking.
-InherentCardOnHitDef|If set to a valid card ID, will determine what creature the card gives with the InherentCardOnHit special ability.
-LegionCardOverride|If set to a valid card ID, will determine what creatures the card gives with the Legion sigil.
-SummonerGivesRareCards|If set to any value, the card will give a selection of Rare cards with the Summoner sigil.
-SummonerAdoptsMods|If set to any value, options given by the summoner sigil when applied to the card will adopt the card's modifications.
-NumberOfSummonerAddedSigils|If set to a number, card options given by the summoner sigil will have that number of randomly chosen added sigils.
-NumberOfSummonerOptions|If set to a number, the summoner sigil will give that number of options instead of the default 3.
-VenatorTransformation|If set to a valid card ID, will determine what the card transforms into with the Venator sigil.
+CustomDamDefinition	If set to a valid card ID, will override the definition of the Dams the card will spawn with the Dam Bearer sigil.
+CustomFactoryConduitDefinition	If set to a valid card ID, will override the definition of the L33pbots the card will spawn with the Factory Conduit sigil.
+CustomRabbitHoleDefinition	If set to a valid card ID, will override the definition of the Rabbits the card will spawn with the Rabbit Hole sigil.
+CustomAntSpawnerDefinition	If set to a valid card ID, will override the definition of the Ant the card will spawn with the Ant Spawner sigil.
+CustomSquirrelShedderDefinition	If set to a valid card ID, will override the definition of the Squirrels the card will spawn with the Squirrel Shedder sigil.
+CustomSkeletonCrewDefinition	If set to a valid card ID, will override the definition of the Skeletons the card will spawn with the Skeleton Crew sigil.
+CustomBeesWithinDefinition	If set to a valid card ID, will override the definition of the Bees the card will spawn with the Bees Within sigil.
+CustomBellDefinition	If set to a valid card ID, will override the definition of the Chimes the card will spawn with the Bellist sigil.
+ClawedLeftClawOverride	If set to a valid card ID, will override the definition of the left claw the card will spawn with the Clawed sigil.
+ClawedRightClawOverride	If set to a valid card ID, will override the definition of the right claw the card will spawn with the Clawed sigil.
+CustomTransformerTransformation	If set to a valid card ID, will determine what the card transforms into with the custom Transformer sigil.
+TwisterTransformation	If set to a valid card ID, will determine what the card transforms into with the Twister sigil.
+GutSpewerGutOverride	If set to a valid card ID, will override the definition of the Guts the card will spawn with the Gut Spewer sigil.
+ExplodingCorpseGutOverride	If set to a valid card ID, will override the definition of the Guts the card will spawn with the Exploding Corpse sigil.
+OrganThiefGutOverride	If set to a valid card ID, will override the definition of the Guts the card will spawn with the Organ Thief sigil.
+ParthenogenesisOverride	If set to a valid card ID, will override the definition of the Clone Grub the card will leave begind with the Parthenogenesis sigil.
+FatalFlankOverride	If set to a valid card ID, will override the definition of the Unnatural Creatures the card will leave begind with the Fatal Flank sigil.
+OverrideSigilShedderDefinition	If set to a valid card ID, will override the definition of the Unnatural Creatures the card will give with the Sigil Shedder ability.
+HarbingerLeaveBehind	If set to a valid card ID, the bearer will leave that card behind in it's old space when it moves via the Harbinger Sigil.
+TramplerLeaveBehind	If set to a valid card ID, the bearer will leave that card behind in it's old space when it moves via the Trampler Sigil.
+FlightyLeaveBehind	If set to a valid card ID, the bearer will leave that card behind in it's old space when it moves via the Flighty Sigil.
+ErraticLeaveBehind	If set to a valid card ID, the bearer will leave that card behind in it's old space when it moves via the Erratic Sigil.
+PhantasmicLeaveBehind	If set to a valid card ID, the bearer will leave that card behind in it's old space when it moves via the Phantasmic Sigil.
+CustomDoomedDuration	If set to a number, and the card has the Doomed sigil, it will wait for that number of turns before perishing, rather than perishing immediately.
+CustomSoakCounter	If set to a number, determines how many times the card must be struck before the Soak sigil triggers.
+PreventBones	If set to any value, the card will not grant bones when it perishes.
+BannedFromCampfire	If set to any value, the card will not appear as an option to be buffed at campfires.
+BannedFromCampfireDamage	If set to any value, the card will not appear as an option to be buffed specifically at Damage campfires.
+BannedFromCampfireHealth	If set to any value, the card will not appear as an option to be buffed specifically at Health campfires.
+BannedSigilTransferVictim	If set to any value, the card will not appear as an option to be sacrificed at the Sacrifice Stones.
+BannedSigilTransferTarget	If set to any value, the card will not appear as an option to be given sigils at the Sacrifice Stones.
+BannedFromBoneLord	If set to any value, the card will not appear as an option to be sacrificed at the Bone Lord Node.
+CustomGiftBearerSpawnsRare	If set to any value, the card will give rare cards with the custom Gift Bearer sigil.
+PreventPlay	If set to any value, the card will be unable to be played during combat.
+AllStrikesDoubled	If set to any value, the card will strike all spaces which it would normally strike an additional time when attacking.
+InherentCardOnHitDef	If set to a valid card ID, will determine what creature the card gives with the InherentCardOnHit special ability.
+LegionCardOverride	If set to a valid card ID, will determine what creatures the card gives with the Legion sigil.
+SummonerGivesRareCards	If set to any value, the card will give a selection of Rare cards with the Summoner sigil.
+SummonerAdoptsMods	If set to any value, options given by the summoner sigil when applied to the card will adopt the card's modifications.
+NumberOfSummonerAddedSigils	If set to a number, card options given by the summoner sigil will have that number of randomly chosen added sigils.
+NumberOfSummonerOptions	If set to a number, the summoner sigil will give that number of options instead of the default 3.
+VenatorTransformation	If set to a valid card ID, will determine what the card transforms into with the Venator sigil.
+BloodrunnerLeaveBehind	If set to a valid card ID, the bearer will leave that card behind in it's old space when it moves via the Bloodrunner sigil.
+PropagationOverride	If set to a valid card ID, will determine what creatures the card gives with the Propagation sigil.
+CustomSpurredBuff	If set to a number, controls how much damage the bearer gains from the Spurred Sigil.
+Spurred has inherent icon support for up to +3 damage.
+BloodBornTransformation	If set to a valid card ID, will determine what the card transforms into with the Bloodborn sigil.
+CustomDistractionMax	If set to a number, controls how many times the Distraction sigil can activate before being depleted.
+CardShedderLeaveBehind	If set to a valid card ID, the bearer will leave that card behind in it's old space when it moves via the Card Shedder sigil.
+CustomDocileCounter	If set to a number, controls how many turns the bearer waits between attacking with the Docile sigil.
+CustomValuablePayoutAmount	If set to a number, controls how many units of the respective act's currency the bearer will give upon death.